-The staff at Complement Genomics, based in Lanchester, County Durham, want to contribute to the efforts to supress the coronavirus in our community.
-Making a local difference to asympyomatic front line workers in GP surgeries, pharmacies, care homes and hospices in Co.
-Durhamm is our goal.
+The staff at Complement Genomics, based in Lanchester, County Durham, want to contribute to the efforts to suppress the coronavirus in our community.
+Making a local difference to asymptomatic front line workers in GP surgeries, pharmacies, care homes and hospices in Co.
+Durham is our goal.

 We hope to give people confidence to go to work and reassure people that they are not infectious or if they infectious, to refer them to the NHS and make sure they are quickly able to follow the government’s self isolation advice.

 The company has invested substantially to provide this service, with a new category 2 laboratory, new class II hoods and access to the staff, equipment, reagents and controls which are necessary to conduct this type of testing.

 Dr Neil Sullivan and Ms Louise Allcroft, the owners of the company are passionate about trying to help the community stay safe and get back on its feet.
 “We nearly all have either vulnerabilities or are protecting someone vulnerable; we are so pleased to be able to make a contribution which will support the community and NHS” said Dr Sullivan.

 We have also joined a nationwide network of companies and institutions who are all helping to test in the community.
 This network, the Covid-19 Volunteer Testing Network is an initiative by the Fischer Family Trust and which has been launched by Mike Fischer CBE.

 The network is sharing best practice and is coming together with a commonality of technical expertise.